shengyanli1982/regula/README.md

 ### 5.2.
 Lazy mode

 In `lazy` mode, you can use the `NewSimpleFlowController` method to create a new flow controller.
 This method wraps the `NewFlowController` method and uses the default `pipeline` and `ratelimiter` modules.

+The `NewSimpleFlowController` method allows you to specify the `rate` and `burst` parameters, and provides an optional `callback` function.

+Here's an example of using the `lazy` mode:

+1. Create a new flow controller with a rate of 2, a burst of 1, and an optional callback function.
+2. Start 10 goroutines.
+3. Submit a function to the flow controller.
+4. Wait for all goroutines to finish.

 ```go
 package main